npryce/adr-tools/README.md

 Use the `adr` command to manage ADRs.
 Try running `adr help`.

-ADRs are stored in a subdirectory of your project as Markdown files.
+ADRs are stored in a subdirectory of your project as Markdown files by default, but you can specify AsciiDoc format when you initialise the ADR log.
 The default directory is `doc/adr`, but you can specify the directory when you initialise the ADR log.